 No Vikings players are on the team’s COVID list after second-year tackle Oli Udoh was cleared to return on Thursday.

-Defensive tackle Armon Watts told the Star Tribune that his two-day stint on the list last week was because of a "false positive."
+Meanwhile, defensive tackle Armon Watts told the Star Tribune on Thursday that his two-day stint on the list last week was due to a “false-positive.”

 Now, a player who tests positive but is asymptomatic with no known history of infection can return after two confirmatory tests are negative.

-Udoh, who spent two weeks on the reserve/COVID-19 list after testing positive for the virus July 29, rejoins the team just before Friday's first full practice of training camp.
+Udoh, who spent two weeks on reserve/COVID-19 after testing positive for the virus July 29, rejoins the team just before Friday’s first full practice of training camp.
 Padded sessions can begin Monday.